lordkign2/MIL_Hub/README.md

 5. **Verification**: Check links and content for authenticity
 6. **Community**: Engage with other users, share knowledge
 7. **Profile**: Manage settings, view achievements, track statistics
+8. **Admin**: (For authorized users) Access administrative features and system monitoring

 ## 🤝 Contributing

 This is a private project.
 For development team members:

-1. Follow the established code style and architecture patterns
+1. Follow the established Clean Architecture patterns
 2. Write tests for new features
 3. Update documentation for any changes
 4. Ensure Firebase security rules are properly configured
 5. Test on both Android and iOS platforms
+6. Maintain consistent code style and naming conventions
+7. Use the established dependency injection patterns
+8. Follow the structured error handling approach

 ## 📄 License